 Getting bailed out of jail after a DUI might not be the only task you have to face; you might also lose your car after a DUI.
 Repeat offenders are at greater risk of having their cars impounded.

 When do the authorities decide to impound your car after a DUI arrest, you need to know what to expect.
 It is important to remember that every DUI case is different with their own set of circumstances.
-Make sure you find an experienced and trustworthy DUI attorney, like Wilson, Howser and Oliver in Murfreesboro, to explain all possibilities to you to minimize surprises.
+Make sure you find an experienced and trustworthy DUI attorney, like Wilson, Howser, Oliver & Turner in Murfreesboro, to explain all possibilities to you to minimize surprises.

 Why Would a Judge Impound My Car?